markalfred/Santeria/README.md

 - - -

-The Magic command can be mapped to any key.
+The Santeria command can be mapped to any key.

 ```
-{ "keys": ["f1"], "command": "magic" }
+{ "keys": ["f1"], "command": "santeria" }
 ```